qble2/cook-book-angular-app/README.md

 # Cook Book Angular App

 An [Angular](https://angular.io) web application that consumes the REST API found [here.](https://github.com/qble2/cook-book-spring-app).
-The application allows users to browse and create cooking recipes, through a modern user interface.
+This application consumes a Java REST API and allows users to browse and create cooking recipes, through a modern user interface.

 ## Built with:
 - [Angular 14](https://angular.io)